-With respect to the special control measures relating to fee control, the NCC announced the promulgation of the "Upper Limits on the Termination Rate for Voice Service over Mobile Network Provided by Significant Market Powers" on May 26, 2023, the promulgation of the "Primary Fees, Adjustment Coefficients and Years of Implementation for Price Cap Control Enforced on Significant Market Power in the Fixed Communication Network Voice Retail Service Market, Fixed Communication Network Broadband Retail Service Market and Fixed Communication Network Wholesale Service Market" on June 2, 2023, and the promulgation of the "Upper Limits on the Termination Rates for Voice Service over Fixed Network Provided by Significant Market Powers" on June 5, 2023, which constrain our ability to raise prices.
+With respect to the special control measures relating to fee control, the NCC announced the promulgation of the "Primary Fees, Adjustment Coefficients and Years of Implementation for Price Cap Control Enforced on Significant Market Power in the Fixed Communication Network Voice Retail Service Market, Fixed Communication Network Broadband Retail Service Market and Fixed Communication Network Wholesale Service Market" on June 2, 2023, and the promulgation of the "Upper Limits on the Termination Rates for Voice Service over Fixed Network Provided by Significant Market Powers" on June 5, 2023, which constrain our ability to raise prices.
 On March 15, 2024, the NCC announced that, effective from April 1, 2024, the "monthly rental fee of broadband network circuit" were enforced to be reduced by "3.32% minus annual growth rate of the Consumer Price Index (CPI)," excluding the circuits of ADSL, that with download speed at and below 12 Mbps and that with download speed at 300 Mbps and above.
 For the fixed-line wholesale services, including the private circuits, broadband network wholesale circuits and internet interconnection bandwidth, the fees were enforced to be reduced by "5.09% minus annual growth rate of CPI," excluding the circuits with download speed at and under 2 Mbps.
+The

+NCC announced on July 17, 2024 that from 2025 to 2028, the "Upper Limits on the Termination Rate for Voice Service over Mobile Network Provided by Significant Market Powers" will be lowered, year by year, from the current NT\$0.407 to NT\$0.330 per minute, with an aggregate decrease of about 19%.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation" and "Item 5.
 Operating and Financial Review and Prospects-Overview-Tariff adjustments."
 We cannot assure you that we will not be required to further reduce our tariffs again in the future.
 Any mandatory tariff reductions could have a material adverse effect on our revenues.